mathteacher/mathteacher.github.io/_gardening/hugelkultur-mounds.md

 ![all mounds with layer of mostly finished compost](/assets/images/gardening/hugelkultur/mounds19.jpeg) {: .gardeningImage}

 All that's left to do now is to apply a final layer of potting soil.
 To allow the mounds time to age and get really full of microbes and worms, I will be planting a cover crop of crimson clover this year.
-Next spring I will be planting blueberries, raspberries, strawberries, asparagus, and annual vegetables.
+Next spring I will be planting blueberries, raspberries, marionberries, strawberries, asparagus, and lots of annual vegetables.